greenboxal/doggohub/doc/integration/github.md

 # Integrate your server with GitHub

-Import projects from GitHub and login to your GitLab instance with your GitHub account.
+Import projects from GitHub and login to your DoggoHub instance with your GitHub account.

 To enable the GitHub OmniAuth provider you must register your application with GitHub.
 GitHub will generate an application ID and secret key for you to use.